GerAng1/c-plus-squared/README.md

 - Elaborate exercises implementing 1 or more scripts.

 ### templates/
-- Blank scripts to geet started with new project.
+- Blank scripts to get started with new project.

 # Some basic commands